-Reports: White House Intends To Pull U.S. Troops From Syria
+White House Orders Pentagon To Pull U.S. Troops From Syria

-The U.S. plans to withdraw all of its troops from Syria, multiple news outlets reported Wednesday, citing anonymous defense officials.
+The U.S. plans to withdraw all of its troops from Syria, a senior Pentagon official tells NPR.
 About 2,000 U.S. troops are currently in the northeastern part of the country, near the Turkish border.

+The decision to remove all troops from Syria was made by the White House late last week, and sent to Secretary of Defense James Mattis, the official says.

+The Joint Chiefs of Staff held a meeting on Monday about the issue, and officials at U.S. Central Command will work on a timetable for the withdrawal.
+Officials are considering also reducing troops in Afghanistan.

 In a tweet Wednesday morning, President Trump did not mention the troop withdrawal, but seemed to refer to it obliquely.
 "We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency," he wrote.